 Robin Hood announced that it will accept applications on a rolling basis for grants to nonprofits (501(c)(3) only) providing or expanding emergency assistance to vulnerable populations

-The Verizon / LISC small business grant program completed its first round of funding, Applications for the fourth round will open July 27
+The Verizon / LISC small business grant program completed its latest round of funding, Applications for the next round will open August 31